What Is Acceptance Commitment Therapy? A Simple Guide to ACT

 Table of Contents

 Feeling stuck in your head?
 Struggling with thoughts you can’t shake?
-You’re not alone—and you don’t need to “fix” your thinking to feel better.
+You’re not alone and don’t need to “fix” your thinking to feel better.
 That’s the heart of Acceptance Commitment Therapy, also called ACT therapy.

-In this guide, we’ll walk you through what acceptance and commitment therapy is, how it works, and how it can help you manage stress, anxiety, and overwhelming emotions in a healthier, more freeing way.
+In this guide, we’ll walk you through acceptance and commitment therapy, how it works, and how it can help you manage stress, anxiety, and overwhelming emotions in a healthier, more freeing way.

 What Is Acceptance Commitment Therapy?